ruthreshx/Lidar_Object_detection_DBSCAN/README.md

 #https://matplotlib.org/

-From the clustered object we have to plot the bounding box on top of the each clustered object.
-Finding the min,max for the each axis(XYZ).
+From the clustered object we have to plot the bounding box on top of the each clustered object by finding the min,max for the each axis(XYZ).